CESNET/dp3/docs/index.md

 focused on discovery and classification of network devices, but the platform itself is general and should be usable for any kind of data.

-This documentation is a WIP, see following TODO list:

-- [ ] Architecture overview
-- [ ] Data Model
-- [ ] Main parts of repository
-- [ ] Other aspects documented only on internal wiki

 ## Repository structure

 * `dp3` - Python package containing code of the processing core